Romdeau/infinity-comlog/conductor/tracks/army_list_persistence_20251228/plan.md

 - [x] Task: Create a migration utility to convert legacy `EnrichedArmyList` records to the new `StoredArmyList` format. e73db0c
 - [x] Task: Conductor - User Manual Verification 'Phase 1: Foundation and Types' (Protocol in workflow.md) e73db0c

-## Phase 2: Storage Layer Refactor
+## Phase 2: Storage Layer Refactor [checkpoint: 8468f30]
 Update the context and services to handle the new `StoredArmyList` structure.

 - [x] Task: Update `ArmyContext` to use `Record<string, StoredArmyList>` for `storedLists`.
 9f209be
 - [x] Task: Update `ArmyListImporter` to capture and pass the `rawBase64` string during the import process.
 9f209be
 - [x] Task: Update `saveList` in `ArmyContext` to populate the new metadata fields.
 9f209be
-- [~] Task: Conductor - User Manual Verification 'Phase 2: Storage Layer Refactor' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 2: Storage Layer Refactor' (Protocol in workflow.md) 8468f30

 ## Phase 3: Validation & Automatic Migration
 Implement startup validation and the ability to re-parse lists from their stored base64.